FreeBMD How best to Search

 The search process for records prior to 1912 is very complex and is unlikely to succeed unless you limit the scope of the search.
 Searches using the Spouse details that span the start of 1912 are performed as two separate searches and the results combined, so the results returned prior to 1912 and those from 1912 onward have a different significance as explained above.

-When searching for a birth, entering a surname will return only those births that have the specified mother's surname.
-Only records from 1911 onwards contain the mothers name so entering a value in this field will return only records from 1911 onwards.
-The Phonetic search on Surnames option applies to the Mother's Surname as well.
+When searching for a birth, entering a surname will return only those births that have the specified mother's maiden name.
+Only records from the September quarter 1911 onwards contain the mothers maiden name so entering a value in this field will return only records from the September quarter 1911 onwards.

 Spouse First Name (s)